spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Spectrum At Spaxel
 ==================

-This tool allows a user to select one pixel in the image viewer and visualize the spectrum at that point in the spectrum viewer.
-The selected pixel will be highlighted in the image viewer and the spectrum will have the same color.
-If there are multiple data selected in the image viewer a spectrum will be created for each data.
-Once the tool is deselected, the highlighted pixel will revert back to normal but the created spectrum/spectra will remain in the spectrum viewer.
-The zoom level of the spectrum viewer will then revert to what it was when the tool was first activated.
+This tool allows the user to create a one spaxel subset in an image viewer.
+This subset will then be visualized in the spectrum viewer by showing the spectrum at that spaxel.
+Users can hold down the alt key (Alt key on Windows, Option key on Mac) while clicking on a spaxel to create a new subset at that point.
+Users can then compare spectra at different spaxels using the spectrum viewer.
+Users can also utilize the different subset modes that are explained in the :ref:`Spatial Regions <spatial-regions>` section.

 .. _display-settings: